daylinmorgan/clonmapper/md/methods.md

 ### Processing Barcode Sequencing Data

-See [pycashier](https://github.com/brocklab/pycashier) for more info about how to get started processing fastq data to get barcode information.
+See [pycashier](https://github.com/brocklab/pycashier) for more info about how to get started processing `fastq` data to extract barcode information.

 ## Recall Plasmid Assembly

+Once you have identified a barcode of interest within your cell library, you can generate a "Recall" plasmid to drive expression of green fluorescent protein (GFP) to isolate or track your clone of interest.

 1. 3 pairs of overlapping oligos containing the barcode sequence of interest flanked by overlapping sequences should be ordered according to **Table 1**.[^56]